x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 ## Microsoft .NET Framework

-The following tables identify the versions of the MicrosoftÂ .NET Framework that can be used with the specified versions of Exchange.
+The following tables identify the versions of the Microsoft .NET Framework that can be used with the specified versions of Exchange.
 Supported versions are identified by an X character.

 > [!IMPORTANT]
 > **Versions of .NET Framework that aren't listed in the tables below are not supported on any version or release of Exchange.** This includes minor and patch-level releases of .NET Framework.